abradley2/edn-decoder/README.md

-You will likely want to use this library in conjunction with [edn-parser](https://github.com/abradley2/edn-parser) as the `Edn` type constructor is required to query fields in end maps.
+You will likely want to use this library in conjunction with [edn-parser](https://github.com/abradley2/edn-parser) as the `Edn` type constructor is required to query fields in edn maps.

 ```elm
 import Edn exposing (..)